Skip to main content

 How Youth policy is funded

-The budgets for the four framework youth programmes are separated and publicly available on the website of the Ministry of Finances.
+The budgets for the four framework youth programmes planned until 2022 have been separated and available on the platform including budget related data published on the website of the Ministry of Finances.

-In 2021 the budget allocated for the programmes and projects was as following:
+In 2022 the budget expenditure for the youth programmes was as following:

 According to the Youth Law, local communities (local and county councils) have to allocate local budget for local youth policies and activities, based on the consultation of the local youth civil society.
-However, there are not aggregated data on the level of budgets allocated at local level for youth local policies.
+However, there are not aggregated data on the level of budgets allocated at local level for youth local policies and no legal threshold on the allocation for youth activities at local level.

 What is funded?

-The Ministry of Family, Youth and Equal Opportunities (and the Ministry of Youth and Sport, until December 2021) implements four framework programs every year: a programme supporting Youth Centres, a programme supporting youth projects, a programme supporting student projects and a programme for youth research.
+The Ministry of Family, Youth and Equal Opportunities (and the Ministry of Youth and Sport, until December 2021) implemented four framework programmes every year: a programme supporting Youth Centres, a programme supporting youth projects, a programme supporting student projects and a programme for youth research.
+A programme of support for youth and students’ camps was added to these programmes every year.
+Since 2023 a single programme was planned and funded by the Ministry of Family, Youth and Equal Opportunities for the support of youth and students’ activities, projects and research.

-The Budget is also financing the functioning the Ministry of Family, Youth and Equal Opportunities and of its offices at county level.
-It is also supporting the organisation of youth and students’ camps and of students’ cultural events organised by students organisations and funded through 15 Students Culture Houses in the most important university towns in the country.
+The budget is also financing the functioning the Ministry of Family, Youth and Equal Opportunities, its offices at county level and the 15 Students Cultural Houses/Centres organised in the most important university towns in the country.
 However, due to the limitations exposed above, there is not possible to estimate the budget allocated only for youth policy among other elements funded by the Ministry.

 Financial accountability

-The Romanian Court of Accounts is the public body to which all public institution are accountable for their use of public funding, including the Ministry of Family, Youth and Equal Opportunities and Ministry of Youth and Sport, and private institutions receiving public grants (including NGOs receiving grants for their projects from the Ministry).
-Its mission is to conduct the control function over the way state and public sector financial resources are established, managed and used.
+The Romanian Court of Accounts is the public body to which all public institution are accountable for their use of public funding.
+The Ministry of Family, Youth and Equal Opportunities is audited annually and the Romanian Court of Accounts can control private institutions (including NGOs receiving grants for their youth projects from the Ministry) for the use of public grants received.
+The mission of the Romanian Court of Accounts is to conduct the control function over the way state and public sector financial resources are established, managed and used.
 It subsequently provides the Parliament, authorities, public institutions and taxpayers with reports on the sound use and management, so as to ensure economy, efficiency and effectiveness.
 Taking actions according to the recommendations of the Court of Accounts is mandatory for any institution or organisation spending public money.

 Use of EU Funds

-The EU funds used for youth policy are the funds of Erasmus Plus programme - the field of Youth.
-The evaluations of the European Social Fund (ESF) programmes in Romania (an evaluation report on the European Social Fund interventions targeting youth from 2015; the first evaluation report on the Youth Employment Initiative from 2016; the second evaluation report on the Youth Employment Initiative from 2019 and the third evaluation of the Youth Employment Initiative, integrated in the evaluation of the Evaluation of the Operational Programme Human Capital from 2020) show that ESF had been mainly used for scholarships, trainings and active measures for employment (counselling, employment mediation etc.) and for projects aiming at preventing school dropouts, but they have not been focused on other youth policy areas.
+The EU funds used for youth policy are mainly the funds of Erasmus Plus programme - the field of Youth.
+The evaluations of the European Social Fund (ESF) programmes in Romania (as presented in section 1.4 Youth policy decision-making, point 4.
+Policy monitoring and evaluation) show that ESF had been mainly used for scholarships, trainings and active measures for employment (counselling, employment mediation etc.) and for projects aiming at preventing school dropouts, but they have not been focused on other youth policy areas.

 Since 2021, the Ministry of Youth and Sports started the implementation of large EU funded projects for the education and employment of young NEETs.
 Although the funding for these projects is part of the Ministry budget and was transferred to the Ministry of Family, Youth and Equal Opportunities in 2022, it is contributing more to the youth employment component of the youth policy and is reported under chapter 3 of Youth Wiki.
 The projects are not contributing to the overall development, implementation and coordination of the youth policy.

-Under Erasmus Plus, the main activities are the national events and the transnational and international activities that offers the space for information and also for debates having as theme active youth participation, opening up a dialogue space with the decision makers.
+Under Erasmus Plus, the main activities had been organised, until 2021, for the organisation of the EU Youth Dialogue in Romania, including the national events and the transnational and international activities that offers the space for information and also for debates having as theme active youth participation, opening up a dialogue space with the decision makers.
 The reunions, seminars and information events, as well as the debates involving both young people and decision makers are also notable activities that aim at boosting up youth participation in the development and implementation of youth policies.
 Within Erasmus Plus, the Romanian participants were part of training courses and international activities tackling the theme of active youth participation.